vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 3. On the **Customize template** page, under **Appliance Security**, set the root password for the appliance VM and optionally uncheck the **Permit Root Login** checkbox.

     Setting the root password for the appliance is mandatory.

+    **IMPORTANT**: You require SSH access to the vSphere Integrated Containers appliance to perform upgrades.
+You can also use SSH access in exceptional cases that you cannot handle through standard remote management or CLI tools.
+Other than for upgrade, only use SSH access to the appliance under the guidance of VMware GSS.

 5. Expand **Networking Properties** and optionally configure a static IP address for the appliance VM.